computersarecool/cpp_sockets/README.md

 ## Functionality
 `main.cpp` is a simple functioning example (not all errors are handled gracefully).

-Run the compiled demo application from the command line.
-It is a CLI that allows you to interactively make a:
+The compiled test application is a CLI that allows you to interactively create a:

-UDP or TCP
+- UDP or TCP

-server or client
+- server or client

 By asking for:
 - protocol